-Best Mattress for Couples: Reviews and Buyer’s Guide
+Best Mattress for Couples and Cuddling

 When buying a mattress it’s important to find a bed that is comfortable and supportive to you.
 But what do you do when you are sharing a mattress?
 Juggling more than one person’s needs can get difficult.
 In this guide, we’ll discuss the two main things to think about when buying a mattress for two people, as well as our Editors’ recommended best mattress for couples.